IAbdulHamid13/AutomatedJudgeSystem/README.md

 ## Changes made from last commit

-- Made access modifiers for constructors testable
+- Added functionality to test for Abstract methods

+  - Created MyAbstract.java for testing abstract methods

-- Modified App.java for testing access modifiers for constructors
+  - Modified App.java for testing abstract methods

 ## Next tasks

-- Add functionality to test for Abstract properties

 - Add functionality to check for if a property is a class or an interface